usexfg/COLD-DAO/README.md

 ------------------------------
-<h2 id="cold-governance">COLD Community Asset DAO | Governance</h2>
+<h2 id="cold-governance">COLD Community Asset Treasury DAO | Governance</h2>

-COLD DAO is the governing group of $COLD token owners/members stewarding the excellence of her banking suite.
+COLD DAO is the governing group of COLD token owners/members stewarding the excellence of her banking suite.

 Members may excercise (or delegate) their vote, **according to required holding amounts**, on a range of topics such as project branding, tokenomics, XFG yield rates, choosing the next smart contract platform(s) of the remaining COLD issuances, COLD treasury decisions, and the selection of new financial instruments to make available in COLD Banking Suite™️.

 **Add New Asset / Integrations**: In order to add an new asset to be offered as interest in COLD Banking Suite™️, by acting as a COLD DAO member (@role) - excercise the right to voice your opinion by creating a DIP ( DAO Improvement Proposal )[link] briefly introducing the proposed asset.
-If a positive majority (51%) voting decision has been reached, DAO member(s) must burn a total of 1 $COLD token at time of integration.
+If a positive majority (51%) voting decision has been reached, DAO member(s) must burn a total of 1 COLD token at time of integration.
 Community assets can be anything; from fixed supply currencies to limited-run NFT collections, infinite supply meme coins, tokenized property, etc...  subscribing to the idea that everything IRL will eventually become tokenized, it gives us plenty of options;)

 **Proposals**: Using the holding requirements above, any DAO member may form an improvement proposal on any topic upon which to vote- so long as the proposing member holds the minimum required amount, corresponding to proposal type. (project or monetary)